SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Creating_a parameter_table_connected_to_an_element_feed.md

 1. Select a protocol.

    > [!NOTE]
-   > This should be the same protocol as the one you used to filter the *Dropdown* component in Step 2.
+   > This should be the same protocol as the one you used to filter the dropdown component in step 2.

 1. Select a protocol version.

-1. Select the protocol table that holds the data that you wish to display in the *Table* component.
+1. Select the protocol table that contains the data that you want to display in the table component.

-1. Optional: Use a subsequent *Select* operator to control which parameters from the specified protocol table to display in the GQI table.
+1. Optionally, add a *Select* operator to control which parameters from the specified protocol table to display in the GQI table.

    > [!NOTE]
-   > It is important that *Element ID* remains selected to allow linking to the *Dropdown* component.
+   > It is important that *Element ID* column remains selected to allow linking to the dropdown component.

-1. Use a *Filter* operator to filter the query results using the element that will be selected in the dropdown feed.
+1. Add a *Filter* operator to filter the query results using the element that will be selected in the dropdown feed.

    1. Select the *Filter* operator.

    1. Set *Column* to "Element ID".

    1. Set *Filter method* to "regex".

    1. In the *Value* box, click the *Link to feed* icon or open the *Link to feed* dialog.

-      1. Open the *Feed* box, and select the *Dropdown* component.
+      1. Open the *Feed* box, and select the dropdown component.

       1. Open the *Property* box, and select "Element ID".

       1. Click *Apply*.

-1. Optional: Use a subsequent *Select* operator to remove "Element ID" from being displayed on the *Table* component.
+1. Optionally, if you do not want the element ID to be displayed in the table, add another *Select* operator where "Element ID" is no longer selected.

    Below, you can see an example of the query you made following the instructions above: